AIR-DISCOVER/ICRA2024-Sim2Real-AXS/sim2real-install-guide.md

 **Please check the image tag in the scripts.** Current docker images are jieyitsinghuawx/icra2024-sim2real-axs-env:v1.0.1 and jieyitsinghuawx/icra2024-sim2real-axs-baseline:v1.0.0.
 To get newest tag, please follow the challenge website.

+If cannot pull docker by using `docker pull` command or scrtpts, please download the image from Baidu Netdisk, the link is https://pan.baidu.com/s/1_4TQwKusE_5zB97GabJd6A?pwd=zbs1.
+After download the tar files match current image version, please run `create_image_env.sh` and `create_image_baseline.sh` in the scripts folder. **Causion:** Please check the file name and file path in the sctipts.

 ### 1.5.2 Execute container

 The container can also be started and execute by using scripte.